desertwitch/zipfuse/README.md

 The reason is that a `.mount` unit would again rely on the FUSE mount helper.
 For more complex orchestration with `systemd`, see also inside the [examples](./examples) folder.

-**The above is the recommended and modern approach for almost all use cases.**
+**The above are the recommended and modern approaches for almost all use cases.**

 ---